Product: The Easy Internet Plan

 Price: $27 upfront / $14 per month

-Review Summary: Despite the sales video re-enforcing how different this is from all the other guru scams, it’s nothing more than an anonymous guru pushing hype.
+Despite the sales video re-enforcing how different this is from all the other guru scams, it’s nothing more than an anonymous guru pushing hype.
 This will definitely not siphon money into your bank account or teach you anything worthwhile.
-In fact, I doubt anyone is going to be making any money at all with this given how thin the training is which is why I do not recommend this.
+I'll show you what it's all about below.

 What Is The Easy Internet Plan?